-All the seeds, grains, and nuts contain phytic acids.
+All seeds, grains, and nuts contain phytic acids.
+Nature covers them with Phytates to ensure the survival of the species.
 Phytic acid plays an essential role in protecting the seed from premature consumption by wildlife.
 The amount of phytic acids in the nucleus decreases as seeds mature.

 Soaking nuts, seeds, beans, and grains is an essential preparatory step.
-Digestion is an energy-intensive prosses.
-Soaking ignites germination, maximizes phytonutrients, and bioavailability, therefore improving digestibility in the human system.
+Digestion is an energy-intensive process.
+Soaking ignites germination, maximizes phytonutrients, and bioavailability, therefore, improves digestibility in the human system.
 So our cells have access to more ingredients critical to producing the energy we want.